Angel of the Presence: New Testament

 "He is Gabriel, who stands in the presence of God, an immediate attendant upon the throne of God.
 The prime ministers of state in the Persian court are described by this, that they saw the king's face".

-Gabriel is not called an archangel in the Bible, but is so called in Intertestamental period sources like the Book of Enoch.
+Gabriel is not called an archangel in the Bible, but is so identified in Intertestamental period sources like the Book of Enoch.